Meet Our Founder

 Karak now resides in the US where the Diar foundation is expanding its program as an international organization serving refugees and immigrants in the state of Colorado United States of America.
 The modern iteration of the Diar foundation, continuing her work in East Africa from afar.

 “Something has to change!”

 Thought as I ran, stumbling through the dark, Sudanese countryside.
 Earlier in the day, I had intervened when the police tried to arrest my friend Rebecca for selling alcohol.
-Despite my fear, I could not stand by while my widowed friend and her two day old baby were taken.
+Despite my fear, I could not stand by while my widowed friend and her two-day-old baby were taken.
 The indifferent police were willing to take me in her place.

 Sitting in the back of the police truck, tears streaming down my face, I heard the sound of children.
 “Teacher, teacher!
 Let our teacher go!” they yelled.
 I felt the truck slow as one of the children planted himself in front of the vehicle.
 “Let our teacher go!” he demanded.
-It was ten-year old James- one of my best students!
+It was ten-year-old James- one of my best students!
 The truck swerved around him, and the schoolchildren became small in the distance.

 After the truck entered the prison gates, the police officer turned to me.
 “Are you the teacher?
 Stand over there.”
 I stepped aside.
 As I waited nervously, a prison guard whispered to me, “No one is looking.
 Go.
 Now!”
-In the chaos all around me, I inched backwards until I was outside the prison gates.
+In the chaos all around me, I inched backward until I was outside the prison gates.
 Removing my shoes, I fled barefoot.